splunk/public-o11y-docs/gdi/opentelemetry/components/otlphttp-exporter.rst

 Get started
 ======================

+Follow these steps to configure and activate the component:

+1. Deploy the Splunk Distribution of OpenTelemetry Collector to your host or container platform:

+  - :ref:`otel-install-linux`
+  - :ref:`otel-install-windows`
+  - :ref:`otel-install-k8s`

+2. Configure the exporter as described in the next section.
+3. Restart the Collector.

 The OTLP/HTTP exporter is not included in the default configuration of the Splunk Distribution of the OpenTelemetry Collector.
 If you want to add it, the following settings are required:

 * ``endpoint``.
 The target base URL to send data to, for example ``https://example.com:4318``.
 No default value.